How the hierarchy of control can help you fulfil your health and safety duties

-- Administration – use administrative controls to lessen the risk, e.g. install signs, rotate jobs.
+- Administration – use administrative controls to lessen the risk, e.g. install signs and rotate jobs.

-- Personal Protective Equipment (PPE) – require your employees to wear PPE, e.g. provide gloves, earplugs, goggles, iridescent vests.
+- Personal protective equipment (PPE) – require your employees to wear PPE, e.g. provide gloves, earplugs, goggles, and iridescent vests.

-Note: The use of PPE to control hazards should always be the last resort.
+Note: Using PPE to control hazards should always be the last resort.

-The hierarchy on control is, of course, not only of use by officers and directors.
+The control hierarchy is, of course, not only used by officers and directors.
 The hierarchy of control is a method for choosing risk control measures that can be used by employees at every level of a company.